Creative Writing courses at West Dean

 Learning environment

-• Attend either nine six 3-day intensive blocks of workshops, lectures and tutorials per academic year, at West Dean or 10 2-day weekend study blocks and one week-long writing retreat, per academic year at our Bloomsbury Campus.
+• Attend either nine 3-day intensive blocks of workshops, lectures and tutorials per academic year, at our Sussex or London campuses, or, ten 2-day weekend study blocks and one week-long writing residential, at our Sussex campus, per academic year.

 • Excellent staff: student ratio